Pupil Premium

 How we plan our spending

-– The PP lead oversees the needs and barriers to learning of all PP pupils across the school and implements whole school Continued Professional Development (CPD) when training needs are identified.
-Ensuring that all staff are highly skilled and have on-going CPD where it is most needed.
+The PP lead oversees the needs and barriers to learning of all PP pupils across the school and implements whole school Continued Professional Development (CPD) when training needs are identified.

-– Spending decisions are informed by research evidence.
+Spending decisions are informed by research evidence.
 When staff make a spending request, they state how their request has been informed research.
-We use research from a range of sources, including that completed by the Education Endowment Fund (EEF).
-However, we recognise research done by the EEF may not always be transferable to our pupils with more complex SEN. So we also look at research from experts who specialise in profound and multiple learning difficulties, such as Joanna Grace, Dave Hewett and Penny Lacey.
+We use research from a range of sources such as the Education Endowment Foundation alongside research from experts who specialise in the specific needs of our pupils.

 1) Teaching.
 Research shows that high quality teaching is the best lever for improving outcomes for disadvantaged pupils.